Chapter 2. Cell Theory

 ○ Actin filaments can form above the critical concentration.

-○ The critical concentration at the minus end, i.e., the concentration of G-actin that polymerizes or depolymerizes (Cc-), is high (weak attachment).
+○ The critical concentration at the minus end (Cc-), which is the concentration of G-actin where polymerization rate equals depolymerization rate of G-actin at the plus end, is high (weak attachment).

-Figure.
-11. Treadmilling phenomenon
+Figure 11.
+Treadmilling phenomenon

-⑥ Tension-extension experiments
+⑥ Tension-extension experiment

 ○ Catastrophe